dansmyers/AncientAlgorithms/Challenge_Projects/2-The_Sand_Reckoner.md

     this place stands for a * 100,000,000^2
 ```

+In our modern framework, such a number could represent values from 0 to 100,000,000<sup>3</sup> - 1.
 The 100,000,000th order corresponds to the base-100 million numbers having 100 million digits.

 But Archimedes is an absolute legend for a reason and he ***SIMPLY REFUSES TO QUIT MAKING EVEN HUGER NUMBERS***.